krussll/howtoplaysport/_posts/lawn-bowls-product-recommendations.md

 The Professional model can also be picked up pretty cheaply on second hand marketplaces - The Drakes Pride Professional is actually one of the cheapest bowls you can buy, which is great for newcomers to the game.

-## Best bowls for leads - Taylor Blaze
+## Best bowls for leads

+It is hard to find a better lead bowl than the **Taylor Blaze**.
+As a lead you want a narrow biased bowl

 <img src="/assets/images/taylor-blaze.jpg" />